What Is a Korean Goshiwon?

 Over the years, the demographic of goshiwon residents has expanded to include young professionals, job seekers, and even foreigners looking for budget-friendly accommodation.

-What Are the Advantages of Living in a Goshiwon?
+What Are the Pros of Living in a Goshiwon?

-- No Deposit: Korean housing requires a deposit of 10 million to 50 million won ($7,237 to $36,186) at least.
-Jeonse requires even more deposit.
-You can read more about jeonse at Asia Society.
+4. No Deposit: Korean housing requires a deposit of 10 million to 50 million won ($7,237 to $36,186) at least.
+Jeonse requires an even larger deposit — a substantial lump-sum payment for a two-year lease, as explained by the Asia Society.

 What Are the Cons of Living in a Goshiwon?